genius-systems/gameta/docs/docs/commands/0.3/commands.md

 #### Arguments
 * **--name / -n**: Name
 * --description / -d: Brief description of the Gameta command
-* --overwrite / -o: Indicates that Gameta should overwrite the existing .meta file with new data
+* --overwrite / -o: Indicates that Gameta should overwrite the existing .gameta file with new data
 * **_--command / -c_**: CLI commands to be applied
 * _--tags / -t_: Tagged repositories to apply CLI commands to